Aces of the Pacific

 Aces of the Pacific is a combat flight simulation game developed by Dynamix for MS-DOS compatible operating systems and published by Sierra On-Line in 1992.
 The game takes place during World War II.
-Players can choose a single mission or a career path in United States Army Air Forces, United States Navy, United States Marines, Imperial Japanese Army, or Imperial Japanese Navy.
+Players can choose to play a single mission or a career path in United States Army Air Forces, United States Navy, United States Marines, Imperial Japanese Army, or Imperial Japanese Navy.
 Dynamix followed-up the game with Aces Over Europe in 1993.

-An Amiga version of Aces of the Pacific was previewed but not released.
+An Amiga version of Aces of the Pacific was previewed, but not released.

 Gameplay

-Aces of the Pacific features various warplanes of the era, such as the F6F Hellcat and the Zero.
+Aces of the Pacific features various warplanes of the World War II era, such as the F6F Hellcat and the Zero.
 The game includes historical missions, should the player choose to play them during the course of their career or as a single mission.
 Historical missions include the Japanese Navy's surprise Attack on Pearl Harbor, defense of Pearl Harbor by a handful of Army Air Corps P-40 Warhawks based at Wheeler Field, fighter/bomber combat during the Battle of Midway, the Battle of Leyte Gulf, the Battle of Coral Sea, and the mission to shoot down Admiral Isoroku Yamamoto after deciphering Japanese messages of his scheduled plans to visit island bases.

 Numerous World War II aces make an appearance in the game, and the player can fly either with or against them through the course of their career.
 Dick Bong, Thomas McGuire, David McCampbell, Joe Foss, and Pappy Boyington are some of the American aces that appear in the game.
 Accomplished aces of the Imperial Japanese Navy such as Hiroyoshi Nishizawa, Tetsuzō Iwamoto, and Saburo Sakai also take to the skies of the Pacific.

 If the 1946 Expansion Pack is installed, at the end of the war, the player may choose to continue in an alternate history in which atomic bombs were never used on Japan.
 The game calls the campaign Operation Coronet, the planned invasion of Japan.
 This extra campaign contains numerous prototype aircraft that were developed before the war's end but never saw combat in World War II.